st3b1t/SatoshiTop/README.md

 Bitcoin full node monitoring dashboard for terminal.

-( Some parts is WORK IN PROGRESS... )
+( Some parts is WORK IN PROGRESS...
+Open [New issue](https://github.com/st3b1t/SatoshiTop/issues/new) for Proposals and reporting of problems)

 ![system](docs/satoshitop.gif)